Is Alternative Credit Scoring Method Is Really A Smart Move In Indian Fin-Tech Business?

 - Enhanced underwriting processes: The customary process of underwriting can be improved by many non-conventional variables such as credit card and banking transactions, presence in social media, payment of utility bills, and employment history.
 This can lead to reduced credit risk through improved risk modeling and monitoring.

-Challenges for NBC in India in collecting alternative Credit Scoring
+Challenges for NBFC in India in Collecting Alternative Credit Scoring

 Ensuring data accuracy and objectives for which data has been segregated should be of paramount importance.
 Additionally, alternative credit scores are still in their infant stage and their successful adoption is yet to happen on the global scale.